SkafteNicki/dtu_mlops/09_crossvalidation_at_scale/readme.md

 * Trying to beat state-of-the-art often comes down to very small differences in performance, and hyperparameter optimization can help squeeze out a bit more
-* Deep learning models are in general not that robust towards the choice of hyparameter so choosing it wrong may lead to a model that does not work
+* Deep learning models are in general not that robust towards the choice of hyparameter so choosing the wrong set may lead to a model that does not work

 However the problem with doing hyperparameter optimization of a deep learning models is that it can take over a week to train a single model.
-In most cases we cannot therefore do a full grid search of all hyperparameter combinations to get the best model.
+In most cases we therefore cannot do a full grid search of all hyperparameter combinations to get the best model.
 Instead we have to do some tricks that will help us speed up our searching.
 For todays exercises we are going to be integrating [optuna](https://optuna.readthedocs.io/en/stable/index.html) into our different models, that will provide the tools for speeding up our search.